ibm-cloud-docs/log-analysis/devops/archive.md

 For the service ID that you just created, click **View credentials**.
 You can see information that is related to the service ID.

 * Copy the API key.
 This is the value set for the field **apikey**.

+   When the service credential is rotated, make sure the [API Key is updated with with the new API Key.](#archiving_step8)  Archiving will stop if the API Key is not updated.
+   {: important}

 * Copy the resource instance ID.
 This is the value set for the field **resource_instance_id**.